thebaldgeek/thebaldgeek.github.io/README.md

 ###  READ THIS!

 My motto is 'fail fast, fail often'.
 I am NOT a programer.
 Do NOT use the site.
 Do not read these pages.
 Please do continue to complain about them.
-The best way to put this is: `What I am doing cant be done, which means that I don't know what I'm doing, but at least I know that I don't know what I'm doing.`
+The best way to put this is: `I don't know what I'm doing, but at least I know that I don't know what I'm doing.`

 ### Support or Contact

 I am happy to help those that try and help themselves....
 In other words, if you don't read these pages and ask questions that are clearly answered here, then tbg responses will be limited.
+(Usually screenshots of what you did not read).

 If you have some ideas about improving the data readablity or decoding of ACARS for the site, here is my starting point - "A problem well stated is a problem half-solved.
 Charles Kettering - Inventer".
 In other words, the better you can describe your suggestion, the better chance you have of seeing it show up on the site.